captn3m0/captn3m0.github.com/projects/index.md

 [outliner][outliner]
 : **August 2019** A simple Ruby Client for the [Outline](https://www.getoutline.com/) knowledge base with easy-to-use export and import functionality.

+[tld-a-record][tld]
+: **Ongoing** I maintain a continously updated list of all TLDs with A records.
+Available at https://captnemo.in/tld-a-record/

 [endoflife.date][eoldate]
 : **Ongoing** A simple informative site with EoL dates of everything you need.